 No, there is no obligation to attend Rochester (although we hope you do).
 Of course, the RIG is only available to you if you enroll at the University of Rochester.

 Although a research proposal is part of the RIG application, your proposal isn’t binding.
 Think about your interests.
 What subjects excite you?
 Talk with your teachers who know you best and see if they have any suggestions.
 As we review RIG applications, we look for ideas that reflect a level of thought and genuine interest.
 If you change your mind later (and many students do), that’s fine.

 Not necessarily.
 Generally, our committee looks for ideas that represent interest in the topic, but some proposals may be too large in scope or, for other reasons, need to be modified.

 Yes.
 However, such proposals must be for research or experiential learning activities.
 Your RIG can be used for travel to and from a study abroad program but, not for academic credits, unless it’s a summer program.
-Use of your grant outside the United States may require consultation with the Study Abroad Office.
+Use of your grant outside the United States may require consultation with the Center for Education Abroad.

 Yes, as long as your trip is for research or experiential learning and the location of your travel is essential to your project.
 The grant will not cover vacation travel during a study abroad program.

 Disbursement of your grant can begin as early as the second semester of your first year.
 All unused funds are forfeited on December 1 of your final year of undergraduate study at Rochester.
 Your grant can be used in a Take 5 or KEY year.